masoudya/neural-prior-estimator/classification/README.md

 Group accuracy is computed as the average of per-class accuracies in each group at the final epoch.
 Visualization

+### Visualization

+Available plots include:

+- Training loss curve
+- Validation accuracy curve
+- Final group accuracy comparison (Head / Medium / Tail)

-These visualizations help quickly assess model performance and imbalance handling.
+These visualizations help assess convergence and long-tailed performance behavior.